 You need to first calculate the fair market value (FMV) of the cryptocurrency received from the transaction, and then work out the cost basis of the cryptocurrency sold.
 The capital gains can then be found directly as the cost basis subtracted from the value of the crypto received.

-Example: you buy 1 BTC for $8,000, and later you go all-in on Chainlink and buy 1000 LINK with the 1 BTC.
-First, you need to calculate the FMV of 1000 LINK which we assume is $9,500 at the time of the transaction.
-The capital gains for disposing 1 BTC is therefore found as: $9,500 – $8,000 = $1,500 (profit).
+Example: You buy 1 BTC for $8,000 and later go all-in on Chainlink and buy 1000 LINK with the 1 BTC.
+First, you need to calculate the FMV of 1000 LINK, which we assume is $9,500 at the time of the transaction.
+The capital gains for disposing of 1 BTC are therefore found as $9,500 – $8,000 = $1,500 (profit).

 Capital gains tax